 What are the parking regulations during a snow

 When snow begins, residents should make every effort to remove parked cars from streets.
 Clear streets allow Village staff to salt, and later plow when snow accumulates beyond two inches.
-It is illegal to park on any street for 12 hours after a snowfall of four or more inches.
+It is illegal to park on any street for 12 hours after a snowfall of two or more inches.

 What roads does the Village plow?